IvyHan1/IvyHan1.github.io/README.md

-# IvyHan1.github.io
+# This blog documents my learning journey.
-## This blog documents mu learning journey.
+## "If you get tired, learn to rest, not to quit."